justtakingsomenotes/mynotes/linuxbible.md

 Examples:
 Assuming I saved my own commands in /getstuff/bin then the following line
 would make them accessible: `PATH=$PATH:/getstuff/bin ; export PATH`
+If I now do a `echo $PATH` I would see that `/getstuff/bin` was appended
+to the end of echo's output.

 The following is bad practise because it would run commands in any current
 directory: `PATH=$.:$PATH ; export PATH`
 Don't do the line above but be aware that someone could add a malicious
-command in your directory.
+command in your directory since the dot `.` which is equal to `source`
+would be prepended to your `$PATH` AND an `export` takes place at the same
+time which makes the changes effective not only for the commands being called
+but also in the calling program (bash itself).
+More on this [here](https://unix.stackexchange.com/a/26067).
+`echo $PATH` would reveal that the dot is at the beginning of the output.
+Remember: commands are checked against `$PATH` from left to right.

 Auto time-out after 30 minutes, use seconds: `TMOUT=1800`